Our Origins & History

 It is a warm light of personal connection and support to guide them on their CML journey.

-The National CML Society began as Carolyn's Hope, a work in memory of Carolyn M. Stephens, a vivacious person who valiantly faced her CML journey with courage and hope.
-During the journey, many of the services of this organization began to take shape.
+The National CML Society, formerly Carolyn's Hope, was originally created as a work in memory of Carolyn M. Stephens, a vivacious person who valiantly faced her CML journey with courage and hope.
+During that journey, many of the services of this organization began to take shape.

 Over the course of a few years, the realization came that there was no unified voice SOLELY for those on a CML journey in the United States.
 As others diagnosed with this disease have done, the family learned all they could about CML, sought out information from a variety of sources, attended support functions of larger organizations, yet still they were faced with more questions than answers for their journey.
 They also realized that assistance provided by other organizations, although greatly appreciated, was less for CML patients and families than that offered to patients with other cancers.
 Thankfully, for them, they had good insurance coverage; however the costs not covered were substantial.